giampaolo/psutil/docs/api.rst

       the returned value is *not* split evenly between all available CPUs (differently from :func:`psutil.cpu_percent`).
 To emulate Windows
       ``taskmgr.exe`` behavior: ``p.cpu_percent() / psutil.cpu_count()``.
+      :meth:`oneshot` does not cache these samples; each call still reads live CPU times.

     .. seealso::
       - :ref:`faq_cpu_percent`